• Home

 • Amazing locations, amazing photos, amazing people and just plain having fun.
 What could be better??

-• Travel With Others - often individuals are looking to take a vacation, but don't want to travel by themselves.
+• Travel With Others - often individuals are looking to take a vacation but don't want to travel by themselves.
 A photo workshop is the PERFECT answer to this dilemma.
 None of the insecurities of solo travel are involved with a photo workshop.
 We go to great locations, show you great photo opportunities, and you get to do it with others around you - others who are looking for the exact same adventure as you.

 • New Friends and New Contacts - there is no better way of getting to know other photographers than taking a photo workshop.
 You will meet and develop relationships with people you would have never thought could enter your life.
 Plus, it is amazing how much participants end up learning from each other as well.

 • Education - Sure, you could plan vacations to wonderful places yourself.
 You could spend months researching exactly where to be at the exact right time of day, but what you don't get from that is the assistance of knowledgeable and skilled instructors who can help you with your questions in the field - questions that affect your photography at that decisive moment.
-On NCPW workshops, you have help available.
+On NCPW workshops, you have assistance available.

 • Feedback - NCPW extended workshops often provide critique sessions, giving constructive feedback on your photo shoot results.....comments are constructive and can offer guidance on how to make your images even better.